21st of the 1st month 2020/2021.

 How interesting it is that on the 4th day of Creation Week, the lights were made to divide the day from the night, just as our Master came on the 4th Millennium, The light of the world, to call us out of darkness into His marvelous light, and now, here on this 7th day, we are reminded that His work is sufficient for us and we are warned against bitterness and rebellion, as we take heed to the conditions of the Covenant and swear to guard His commands..

 There is much to celebrate, as we set this day apart and recognise how sweet to the taste our Master’s Word is!

 Tehillah/Psalm 119:103 “How sweet to my taste has Your word been, more than honey to my mouth!”

-And it is in this season where we are commanded to count 7 competed 7’s, so therefor let us make sure that we are completely committed to living set-apart lives unto our Master, where there can be no room for compromise, lest bitterness sets in and causes rebellion, which I remind you, is as witchcraft, and will be destroyed by our Master!
+And it is in this season where we are commanded to count 7 competed 7’s, so therefore, let us make sure that we are completely committed to living set-apart lives unto our Master, where there can be no room for compromise, lest bitterness sets in and causes rebellion, which I remind you, is as witchcraft, and will be destroyed by our Master!.

 This day we celebrate His work and how He has made the bitter sweet, how He has taken the bitter sting of death for us, and therefore, recognise our need to remain in Him, lest our garments becomes defiled and we find that sin causes the sweet to become bitter!

 This is a season of counting and counting we shall do, as we continue to count the cost of following our Master and serve Him in complete set-apartness, doing so with joy and praise for His Mighty Name that saves!.

 As I meditated on the significance of this 7th day of Matzot, and the clear call we all have, to go and make taught ones of the nations, we realise and recognise the responsibility that we have in making sure that we are ‘eating the word’, which is a Hebraism that means ‘receive knowledge’.